nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * up to a max total data read tate of 2 MB / Sec
 * up to 1,000 records per second for writes
 * up to a maximum total data write rate of 1 MB / second (including partition keys)
+* The data capacity of your sctream is a function fo teh number of Shrads that you specify for the stream.
+The total capacity of the stream is the sum of the capabilities of its shrads
+### Kinesis Fire
 *
 *